American Society of Preventive Oncology

 The American Society of Preventive Oncology is a multidisciplinary professional society dedicated to cancer prevention and control research.
 It was established in 1976.
-The society contributes 48 pages per year to the Journal Cancer Epidemiology, Biomarkers & Prevention published by the American Association for Cancer Research.

 In 1992, the society established the Cullen Memorial Award, named after Joseph W. Cullen, which is given at each of their annual meetings to an individual who has made distinguished achievements in tobacco control.
 Ellen Gritz was the award's first recipient.

-The society has eight special interest groups: Behavioral Science & Health Communication; Lifestyles Behavior, Energy Balance & Chemoprevention; Molecular Epidemiology & the Environment; Early Detection & Risk Prediction of Cancer; Cancer Health Disparities; Survivorship & Health Outcomes; Junior Investigators; and International Issues in Cancer.
+The society has nine special interest groups: Behavioral Science & Health Communication; Lifestyles Behavior, Energy Balance & Chemoprevention; Molecular Epidemiology & the Environment; Early Detection & Risk Prediction of Cancer; Cancer Health Equity; Survivorship & Health Outcomes; Early Career; Mid Career and Global Cancer Research.
 Since 2017 ASPO has hosted monthly webinars led by the special interest groups.

-The society has held an annual scientific conference for 44 years.
-The 44th of these conferences was held virtually in response to the Covid-19 pandemic.
-The 45th Annual Meeting of the American Society of Preventive Oncology will be held in Tucson, Arizona, in 2021.
+The society has held an annual scientific conference for 48 years.
+The 44th and 45th of these conferences were held virtually in response to the Covid-19 pandemic.
+In-person conferences resumed in 2022.
+Conferences are held in April and supported by a National Institute of Health R13 grant.